TNanukem/scikit-net/paper/paper.md

 `sknet` was designed to be used by both researchers and by students in courses on Machine Learning or Complex Networks.
 As far as the author knows, no unified package was developed focusing on Machine Learning on Complex Networks while trying to maintain the known API from `sklearn`.

-Altough NetworkX presents some algorithms that could be considered Machine Learning methods, this is not the focus of the library.
+Altough ``NetworkX`` presents some algorithms that could be considered Machine Learning methods, this is not the focus of the library which focuses on developing the tools to create and analyze complex networks.

+Also, the ``sklearn`` package is the go-to python package for machine learning methods, however, it focus is mainly on tabular data and there is no available method directly appliable to complex networks.

+Finally, the ``giotto-tda`` [@giotto-tda] package implements some Topological Data Analysis tools that aim to improve machine learning methods, however, it does not implement any estimator and also focuses on the specific area of topology, which overlaps but not entirely to the complex networks area.

 # Library overview